paulrosen/abcjs/docs/visual/render-abc-options.md

 This prints a shaded box for each element.
 If you see elements either too far apart or too close together this will give you an idea of what is causing it.

+## stafftopmargin
+Default: 0

+This adds extra space to the top of each staff system.
+This is different from the directive `systemsep` because the latter specifies a minimum amount of space.
+This directive adds the specified space no matter what other space is used.

 ## staffwidth
 Default: 740